mmistakes/minimal-mistakes/_posts/2019-08-29-you've-been-hacked-ACID-might-help.md

 While data can be extremely valuable, you need to be aware that it is also a liability.
 With the mindset that everything is public, you will be better prepared mentally to the eventuality of a breach and avoid unnecessary risks because when it comes to cybersecurity, hypochondriacs survive.

-## 3.2 Change what you collect and need to protect
+## 3.2 Change what you need to protect

 Sometimes, it’s necessary to collect data because the government requires you to do so, or because you want to offer a better user experience.
 For instance, as an employer you are required to collect the social insurance number and the address of your employees.
 In general, you need to ask yourself whether the benefit of storing a data point outweighs the risk.
 If not, you should change your approach.